-There have been no transfers between Level 1 and Level 2 during the financial year (31.12.2017: no transfer in either directions; 1.1.2017: no transfer in either directions).
+There have been no transfers between Level 1 and Level 2 during the financial year (2018: no transfer in either directions).

 The fair value measurement hierarchies used to measure fair value of the assets and liabilities at the end of the reporting period.